What's on this page:

 - Telephone recordings and online chat transcripts – information obtained during recordings of telephone calls or online chats with our representatives and call centres;

-Marketing and communication preferences and customer feedback – includes marketing and communication preferences, information relating to promotions and prize draws,
+Marketing and communication preferences, promotion entries and customer feedback – includes marketing and communication preferences, information relating to promotions and prize draws,

 responses to surveys, complaints and details of your customer experience.